 So, why are most of the FFLs in our country home-based?

-With a home-based FFL, you can use your license to conduct many different forms of business with firearms.
-You can purchase firearms as a dealer to list and sell online, conduct a retail sale for customers in your home as a gun dealer, or even conduct the occasional ffl transfer of a firearm with your house as your licensed premise.
+With a home-based FFL, you can use your license to conduct many forms of business with firearms.
+You can purchase firearms as a dealer to list and sell online, conduct retail sale to customers in your home as a gun dealer, or even conduct the occasional FFL transfer of a firearm with your house being the licensed premise.

-For example, you could have a friend who purchased a gun ship it to your home where you could transfer it for a small fee (this includes something as simple as a handgun like a Glock or any other pistol, or even an NFA firearm like a silencer, short barreled rifle, or full-auto machine guns.
+For example you could have a friend who purchased a gun, ship it to your home, where you could transfer it for a small fee (this includes something as simple as a handgun like a Glock, or any other pistol, and even an NFA firearm like a silencer, short barreled rifle, or full-auto machine guns.)

-We cover this more in our Get Your FFL course where we cover the pros and cons of each option you can do with your license, but you don’t even need to start a business if you don’t want to – you can be a sole proprietor.
+We cover this in-depth in our Get Your FFL course, where we cover the pros and cons of each option that you can do with your license.
+You don’t even need to start a business if you don’t want to – you can be a sole proprietor.

 Want to know how to get your home-based-FFL?
-We’re here to show you!
+We’re here to walk you through the entire process!